What is Coral Restoration, and Can it Save Coral Reefs?

 So Can Restoration Save Coral Reefs?

-As our research has shown consistently over the last six years, the key to protecting coral reefs long term is to restore coral reefs to a healthier state and create the conditions that will allow corals to adapt to climate change.
+As our research has shown consistently, the key to protecting coral reefs long term is to restore coral reefs to a healthier state and create the conditions that will allow corals to adapt to climate change.

 There are two parts to this: the first is curbing our carbon emissions to reduce the rate of climate change.
 There are a lot of great organizations working in this space and advancing initiatives around clean energy, sustainable production, and more.
 While we still have a long way to go to truly solve the climate crisis, the fact that we are seeing these conversations and this work more amplified than ever before gives us hope.
 We’re also doing our part by joining public calls to action, sitting on global committees to influence governments that make climate decisions, and using our position as scientists and conservationists to build more awareness around the urgency of climate action.